 Good ones can mimic the terrain and programming allows for interval training with hills and more.

 I have much the same argument with cycling although there are several different choices for bikes that offer different dimensions.

-There are the indoor cycling bikes (spin), upright (static), recumbent, fan, self-powered and generally more expensive are the newer smart bikes which can be used to hook up to remote sessions through apps – currently popular is the Peloton.
+There are indoor cycling spin bikes, upright (static), recumbent, fan, self-powered and generally more expensive newer smart bikes that can be used to hook up to remote sessions through apps.

-As well as treadmills for running and walking and various types of indoor bikes for cycling there are rowing machines, the elliptical (cross-trainer) and ski machines, stair stepper.
+As well as treadmills for running and walking and various types of indoor bikes for cycling there are rowing machines, the elliptical (cross-trainer), ski machines, and stair steppers.

 The price range is a few hundred to many thousands of dollars depending on the home gym machines’ functionality and build.